active9/entourage/README.md

 export ENTOURAGE_KEY=[your key here without brackets]
 ```

-# Usage
+### Usage

 There are two parts, the Generator and the Config.
-The Generator helps you easily convert .env files to .ent files. .env fils are ini files without headers (comments are still allowed if the line starts with a semicolon ;)
+The Generator helps you easily convert .env files to .ent files. .env files are ini files without headers (comments are still allowed if the line starts with a semicolon ;)

 To get started make yourself an .env file if you have no already.
 Inside put the contents: